gdiaz384/py3bt_tracker/README.md

 The development emphasis is on zero-configuration "just works" software.

-Currently implemented using a multidimentional array in memory and the Tornado Web Server.
+Currently implemented using a multidimentional array in memory and the Tornado Web Server (http).

 google_define('ephemeral') #returns: adjective - lasting for a very short time -synonyms: transient, short-lived, brief